freedomofpress/securedrop-workstation-docs/docs/admin/reference/upgrade_to_qubes_4.3.rst

 ~~~~~~~~~~~~~~~~~

 After you log back in, your upgrade will be complete, and you can begin using SecureDrop
 Inbox again.
-You may have to re-connect to your wifi.
+You may have to re-connect to your WiFi.

 You can confirm you are on version 4.3 of Qubes via **Qube Manager ▸ About ▸ Qubes OS**